kumartushar/kafka-oauth/README.md

 - OAUTH_GRANT_TYPE : Grant Type used at OAuth server.
 Example: client_credentials
 - OAUTH_SCOPE : User scope(in case of interbroker).
 Example: producer.kafka
 - OAUTH_AUTHORIZATION : Refresh token of client user.
 Example: Basic {TOKEN}

+## Credits
+Crdits to https://github.com/jairsjunior/kafka-oauth as classes are taken from there and did some modification to use it.